99Mariana/Understanding-SAP-ABAP/Mass_Activity.md

       - How to Execute a Mass Activity?
       - How to Monitor a Mass Activity?
     - [Dynamic Job Launching Programs](#parallelization)
+      - How to Code Job Launch of a Program Trigger by a Program Father?
+      - How to Schedule, Execute, Analyse a Job ( SM36/SM37 )?
     - [Comparison: Mass Activities in SAP vs Custom Job Launching Programs](#comparison)